 If they are going to continue with recovery, they are already in the best possible situation for avoiding discomfort and dangerous complications.
 The important thing is to have no illusions that when they ask to come home during detox, they are asking to resume drinking or using right away.

 They Feel Like They Don’t Belong

-A lot of people enter treatment, make it through detox, start going to group therapy sessions, and engaging in other activities and decide pretty soon that they aren’t like the other people here.
+A lot of people enter treatment, make it through detox, start going to group therapy sessions, engage in other activities, and decide pretty soon that they aren’t like the other people here.
 They feel like the other people in the program are “addicts” while they, themselves, feel like there were special circumstances that lead to their drinking or drug use.

 In psychology, this is called the “fundamental attribution error” and in AA it’s called “terminal uniqueness.”
 You feel less inclined to engage in treatment because you feel like you’re fundamentally different from the other people there.
 In a way, the early days of treatment are like looking in an unflattering mirror and takes a while to accept that it’s actually your own reflection that you see.

 Another common reason people ask to leave early is that they feel like they’re over their addiction and they no longer need treatment.
 There are several reasons they may feel this way.
 First, once they get past detox, they may feel like they’ve made it over the major hurdle to recovery, so you might get a call after the first week or so saying they’ve got everything under control.

 Also, as treatment progresses, they may have other small breakthroughs that fool them into thinking they’ve got an addiction beat.
 For example, having someone really listen in therapy, feeling connected to other people who have faced the same challenges, or even just getting a few nights of restful sleep for the first time in years might suddenly make you feel like you’re in the clear.